theritesite/enhanced-ajax-add-to-cart-wc/README.txt

 == Changelog ==

 = 1.3.0 =
-* Added way to display price alongside button or quantity box
+* Added way to display price alongside button or quantity box or at the beginning of the line
 * Added shorter shortcode name
+* Added a way to change the text on the add to cart button

 = 1.2.2 =
 * Fixed bug where non-logged in users were not able to add multiple products to cart, especially on mobile.